 People do some strange things.

-Many years ago as a child I heard on the news about a man in the US who memorised the entire New York telephone directory.
+Many years ago as a child I heard on the news about a man in the US who memorised the entire set of New York telephone directories.

 Talking of strange facts, did you know that...

-Useless info - all taken from my official favourite 'I'd never buy that for myself' Christmas present 'The Best Book Of Useless Information Ever' by Noel Botham.
+Useless info - all taken from my official favourite Christmas present 'The Best Book Of Useless Information Ever' by Noel Botham.

 But when it comes to pointless stuff memorising 'Pi' takes the biscuit.